Laurel Canyon, Los Angeles: Early Hollywood celebrity enclave

 With the establishment of the Hollywood film industry in 1910, Laurel Canyon became home to numerous silent film stars, including Clara Bow, Harry Houdini, (Note: Houdini may have rented the Walker estate at 2400 Laurel Canyon Boulevard around 1919.)
-Bessie Love, Ramon Navarro, and Wallace Reid.
-The canyon's remote location and proximity to Hollywood studios made it an ideal retreat for entertainment industry figures seeking privacy from the growing celebrity culture.
+Bessie Love, Ramón Novarro, and Wallace Reid.

 In 1915, Ralf Marc Walker, built a Mediterranean-style villa at 2398 Laurel Canyon Blvd (the address later became 2400 Laurel Canyon Blvd).

 Bungalow Inn

 At Bungalow Land, a housing subdivision, Bungalow Inn at 2401 Laurel Canyon Boulevard, was built in 1907, as a roadhouse tavern with an 80 ft living room, floor-to-ceiling fireplace, and bowling alley.
 Actress Bessie Love purchased the property in 1920, and it was later rented by actress Clara Bow.
 In 1958, Fania Pearson, bought it to build a girls school.
 Decades later, musician Frank Zappa rented in 1968, marking the neighborhood's transition from Hollywood enclave to counterculture music scene.
-The mansion burned down on Halloween 1981, and, as of 2017, the lot remains vacant.
+The mansion burned down on Halloween 1981, and, as of 2025, the lot remains vacant.
 Citizens for Los Angeles Wildlife and the Mountains Recreation and Conservation Authority purchased the approximately 2.5-acre parcel, home to Laurel Spring.